 - Click Show promoted products on the ad set to see a list of products and their review statuses.
 If a large number of products are rejected, you can appeal to Facebook through the link provided, or adjust your product feed to avoid disapproved content.

 - You can also download the whole list of rejected products as a CSV file from the catalog view.
-Alternatively, you can create a product set with filter "review status" on "rejected" (or "pending" for pending approvals).

 - Dynamic Ads campaigns: check if the original images in your catalog fulfill the requirements for each placement.